A probabilistic view of wave-particle duality for single photons: Measuring the wave-like and particle-like aspects of light

+Equation \eqref{a240} shows that $p_W(1,w)$ is a so-called \emph{mixture distribution} (see, e.g., Sec. \textbf{3.5} of Ref. \cite{MurphyBook2022}), that is a convex combination of the elementary distributions $p_0 (w)$ and $p_1 (w)$, with weights $1 - |s|^2$ and $|s|^2$, respectively.
+From a physical point of view, this means that when we measure some amplitude $w$ of the field, there is a probability $1 - |s|^2$ that this amplitude was sampled from the ``vacuum distribution'' $p_0 (w)$, and a probability $|s|^2$ that it was sampled from the ``single-photon distribution'' $p_1 (w)$, instead.
+This ambiguity can be reduced in one direction or the other by varying $|s|$.
+When $|s| = 0$ only the vacuum state contribute to $p_W (1,w)$.
+This is clear.
+However, if $|s| =1$, the contribution of the vacuum to $w$ will be zero, and

-The main feature of the distribution \eqref{n202} is that differently from the vacuum distribution $p_W (0,w)$, we have now $p_W (1,0) = 0$.
-More generally, from \eqref{n200} it follows that $p_W (1,0) = p_W (0,0)(1 - |s|^2)$, with $1 - |s|^2 \leq 1$ from \eqref{n200} and the Cauchy–Schwarz inequality.
+This kind of distribution is known as the Maxwell distribution of speeds in statistical physics when $w \geq 0$ (see, e.g., Sec.
+7.10 in \cite{reif2009}).
+Note that at $w=0$ we have $p_W (1,0) = p_0 (0)(1 - |s|^2)$, with $1 - |s|^2 \leq 1$ from \eqref{n200} and the Cauchy–Schwarz inequality.
 This $s$-dependent dip at $w=0$, is the signature of the single-photon state with respect to the vacuum state, as illustrated by Fig. \ref{fig2}.